 Always be nurturing: Using data to keep association members engaged

-Associations can never rest when it comes to nurturing their existing members.
+Nonprofit organizations and financial associations can never rest when it comes to nurturing their existing members.
 The more you help your members get value from their membership, the more likely they are to renew.
+This focus on member nurturing and retention is crucial for the success of any association, and data-driven approaches are key to achieving this goal.

-One way to nurture your membership is by using data to your advantage — and to theirs.
-Technology and data tools don’t just make it easier for you to connect to your members.
-They make it easier for your members to get the return they need out of their membership.
+One way to nurture your membership is by using data management to your advantage — and to theirs.
+Nonprofit technology and data tools don’t just make it easier for you to connect to your members.
+They make it easier for your members to get the return they need out of their membership, enhancing overall member value and supporting data-driven decision-making.

 Gathering data

 Some organizations find their ability to capture data is complicated by the use of third-party tools like ticketing, donation or virtual event platforms.
 These niche tools can be a wonderful way to streamline services and provide a best-in-class experience for your members.
-They’re even better, however, when you build in integration so these platforms can talk to your own database and provide valuable membership insight.
+They’re even better, however, when you build in integration so these platforms can talk to your own database and provide valuable membership insight and data-driven insights.
+This integration also works to ensure data security across your systems.

 Member engagement scoring